 Linkages among farmer decision-making, beneficial bird species, and pest management in fruit-growing systems.
 We are investigating how to make fruit-production regions more hospitable to natural predators of crop pests.
-For example, by installing nest boxes for American kestrels, we can attract these small predatory birds to orchards, vineyards, and blueberry fields.
-We are investigating whether kestrels can reduce activity and local population sizes of species like voles and european starlings that damage fruit crops.
+For example, by installing nest boxes for American kestrels, we can attract these small predatory birds to cherry orchards and blueberry fields.
+We are investigating whether kestrels can reduce activity and local population sizes of species like voles and European starlings that damage fruit crops.
 With Drs.
-Phil Howard, Stephanie Shwiff, Brian Maurer, Chris McClure, and Alexandra Bernasek, and graduate student Megan Shave, we are investigating economic, social, and conservation components of this complex system.
+Phil Howard, Stephanie Shwiff, Chris McClure, and Alexandra Bernasek, and graduate student Megan Shave, we are investigating economic, social, and conservation components of this complex system.
 Funding for this project comes from the National Science Foundation Dynamics of Coupled Natural and Human Systems Program.

 Birds damage to fruit crops.
-Fruit production is a critical component of the global economic and fruit consumption is important to increasing human health.
+Fruit production is a critical component of the global economy and fruit consumption is important to improving human health.
 Production of blueberries, cherries, and grapes continues to increase and 'Honeycrisp' apple supply and demand are climbing.
 For example, the top ten cherry-exporting nations produce a collective annual yield valued at more than one billion dollars.
 An important problem for fruit growers is losses to birds that eat fruit.
-We are working with collaborators in New York and the Pacific Northwest to investigate ways to reduce bird damage to fruit crops.
-A major goal of the project is to quantify the yield and financial losses to birds in orchards, blueberry fields, and vineyards to assess the contributions of different bird species to fruit loss and to suggest management strategies that are most likely to be successful.
-This work, which we are finishing up, was supported by the following grant: Lindell, C.A., S.A.
-Shwiff, P.D.
-Curtis, P.H.
-Howard, K.M.M.
-Steensma, G.M.
-Linz, E.M.
-Lizotte, J.R.
-Boulanger, N.L.
-Rothwell, J.E.
-Carroll, C. Oh, C.L.
-Burrows, M. Longstroth, C. Kaiser, and D.P.
-Lusch.
-2011-2015.
-Limiting bird damage to fruit crops: integrating economic, biological, and consumer information to determine testable management strategies for the future.
-Funded by the U.S. Department of Agriculture Specialty Crop Research Initiative.
+We are working with fruit growers in Michigan to investigate ways to reduce bird damage to fruit crops.
+With a grant from the Michigan Horticultural Society in 2018 we conducted a pilot study to assess whether unmanned aerial systems can potentially deter fruit-eating birds from sweet cherry orchards.
+We are beginning to analyze the data from the 2018 study.

 Shave, M.E., S.A.
 Shwiff, J.L.
 Elser and C.A.
 Lindell.
 In press.
 Falcons using orchard nest boxes reduce fruit-eating bird abundances and provide economic benefits for a fruit-growing region.
 Journal of Applied Ecology.